davidedc/Fizzygum/docs/overview/filteredCommentsForReadableStandaloneDoc.md

 By default right-clicking (or single-finger tap-and-hold) on a morph also invokes its context menu (in addition to firing the mouseClickRight event).
-A morph's context menu can be customized by assigning a Menu instance to its
+A morph's context menu can be customized by assigning a Menu instance to its **customContextMenu**. property, or altogether suppressed by overriding its inherited **contextMenu()** method.

-  customContextMenu

-property, or altogether suppressed by overriding its inherited

-  contextMenu()

-method.